 From 2017, I worked at the University of Edinburgh as a Postdoctoral Research Associate in Marine Energy, where I studied the life cycle and techno-economics of marine energy converters, as well as the numerical modelling of ocean energy arrays.
 Moreover, I was a Work Package leader for a €20M H2020 project from the European Commission working on numerical tools for the optimisation of tidal energy farms.
 In September 2018, I was awarded a Chancellor's Fellowship in Data Driven Innovation focusing on satellite applications for the ocean.
-In 2021 I also became a Turing Fellow at the Alan Turing Institute.

 Research and knowledge dissemination

 I lead the Coastal and Environmental Remote Sensing Group (CEReS) at the School of Engineering.
 We study topics involving remote sensing (satellite data) of marine or fresh water environments.
 Have a look at our work in the section Further Information below.